rehierl/node-tree-outliner/1-2-0-node-trees/1-1-path-of-nodes.md

 Any path `(p in P)` in an arborescence represents a downward-oriented path.
 In addition to that, any such path represents an ordered set of nodes.

-That is because no such path contains any loops or cycles and therefore also no repeated nodes.
+That is because no such path contains even one loop or cycle and therefore also no repeated nodes.
 Because of that, the length of a path's sequence of nodes in `P` is equal to the number of nodes in the set of its elements `E(p)` (i.e.
 `(#E(p) == #p)`).
 Consequently, and if the index order of such a path is taken